msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Located on the bottom left corner, on the left of the status sequence.

-Check the `Hold` checkbox prevents the Outbound Shipment from being updated to the next status.
+Checking the `Hold` checkbox prevents the Outbound Shipment from being updated to the next status.

 ![Outbound checkbox](/docs/distribution/images/os_holdcheckbox.png)